wrench-project/workflow-simulator-for-calibration/README.md

 > Note that you can re-run the simulator with the best configuration found by DeepHyper with `./workflow-simulator-for-calibration exp-{ID}/best-bo.json`.

-## Running with Docker
+## Running the calibration script with Docker

-If you've installed everything on your host (e.g., by running the `chameleon_install_script.sh` script), then you can just run `callibrate.py` as described above.
+If you've installed everything on your host (e.g., by running the `chameleon_install_script.sh` script), then you can just run `callibrate.py` as described above, and likely you don't need Docker.

-If you have installed everything but the SimGrid/WRENCH/simulator, then you can use a pre-built Docker image:
+If you have installed everything but the SimGrid/WRENCH/simulator, then you can tell the script to use the pre-built Docker image:

 ```bash
 docker pull wrenchproject/workflow-calibration:latest
 ./calibration/calibrate.py --docker --config calibration/config.json --iter 10
 ```

-If you have installed nothing, then you can run everything in Docker:
+If you have installed nothing, then you can run _everything_ in Docker:

 ```bash
 docker pull wrenchproject/workflow-calibration:latest